Buderim: History

 Joseph Dixon (or Dickson) grew sugarcane on Buderim Mountain, initially sending it to Brisbane for processing.
 Circa 1876, he constructed his own sugar mill on the mountain.

 Coffee was first grown commercially by Gustav Riebe in 1881 who grew the crops among rows of banana suckers on his 300 acres of land.
 Riebe was a tea merchant, established in Queen Street Brisbane, who was offering a variety of teas for sale at his Oriental Tea Warehouse.
-Mr Riebe obviously knew about tea and coffee, and even designed his own machinery to prepare the dried beans for market.
+Mr Riebe was knowledgeable about tea and coffee, and even designed his own machinery to prepare the dried beans for market.
 Another Buderim coffee farming pioneer was E.J.
 Burnett who in 1899 sent coffee samples to Earl’s Court Exhibition in London winning a gold medal diploma.
 Previously Mr Burnett had sent coffee to the Colonial and Indian Exhibition in London in 1886 and received a certificate of merit and a bronze medal.
 By 1911, Buderim was the largest coffee growing area in the state.

 Buderim Mountain Post Office opened on 1 June 1884 (a receiving office had been open from 1874).
 It was renamed Buderim by 1897.

 In 1887, James Lindsay began to operate the Buderim Library from his home Ryhope.
 It is unclear when Buderim School of Arts was established but it was operating by 1889.
 In 1924 the old building was removed and a new building was constructed.
 The stump capping ceremony for the new building was held on Saturday 6 September 1924.
 The new building was officially opened on Friday 14 November 1924 by the Speaker of the Queensland Legislative Assembly William Bertram and the Buderim Library operated from the new building.
 The hall was renovated in 1989 enabling the library to double in size.